 1 tablespoon butter

 Coat slow cooker insert with non-stick spray.
 Season pork with salt and pepper on both sides.
 Place pork in bottom of slow cooker.
 Toss in the peeled, cut potatoes around and on top of pork.

 In a small bowl, mix together the dressing, Parmesan cheese and Italian seasoning.
 Pour over meat and potatoes.
 Try to ensure that all of the potatoes are coated so that they don't discolor during the beginning of the cooking.

 Place green beans in the center of a large piece of heavy-duty foil (or double up the foil if not using heavy-duty).
 Season beans with salt and pepper.
-Top with a pat of butter.
+Top with butter.